 - The power of employee advocacy is limitless.
 Buyers are more likely to be trusting on a network they are already familiar with, and with someone who shares similar interests and connections.
 Buil your employer brand, employee advocacy network, and encourage employees to be active on social media to create a more trusting environment for future social selling.

 - Content is king.
 Creating and sharing content that resonates with your target community allows you to connect on a more personal level.
 It demonstrates that you understand what they are looking for and have something original to offer.
+Make sure to create original and intriguing content, or share trusted sources’ content, to make you seem more approachable and credible.

 - Timing is everything.
 Choosing the right moment to make initial and follow up contact is crucial to attracting, rather than repelling, business.
 Jumping the gun and being too persistent can be off-putting.